 Education for All will be realized when education will be by All.
 Children are the main stakeholder of the education and they have the right to foster own views and ideas about School functioning and performing.
 They must be part of visioning, planning and strategizing.
-PECUC facilitate the to involve process children in planning for their education at school level.
+PECUC facilitate the process to involve children in planning for their education at school level.
+Through facilitation children understand and analyze the issue pertaining to education in their school.
+Their planning and monitoring skills increased.
+Hence children become the planner, implementer and monitor along with the school authority and school management committee.
+They strategize the activities with specific, measurable, accurate, reliable, and time bound indicators called Child Led Indicators (CLI).
+Child Led Indicators are a list of indicators prescribing minimum standards in the school from